geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 [^90]: A large mantle or outer garment of dark brown cloth, which completely conceals the dress and rank of the wearer.
 These are worn by the women of the East when they go abroad.
 Those belonging to the lower classes are very coarse in their texture.

 [^91]: This is a broad belt, formed of the choicest spices, and slung over one shoulder.
 The golden anklets are often massive to a very inconvenient degree.

+[^92]: The Sarzar, a cold and fragrant wind, which, according to the Mahommedans, shall blow upon the last day, and destroy all living creatures.

+[^93]: Nice, or Is Nik, the capital of Bithynia, is situated on the banks of the Lake Ascanius, now alled Ac Sou (*Eau blanche*).
+The inhabitants pretend that, when the waters of the lake are low, majestic edifices and massy towers are seen beneath the waves, the remains of a submerged city, which they suppose formerly to have occupied the site, and to have been destroyed by an earthquake.
+It is possible that this fable may have originated from the reflexion of the buildings of Is Nik in the water, but similar stories are not uncommon in the East.

+[^94]: Israfil is one of the four Archangels; the angel of music, who is to sound the trumpet on the day of resurrection, and whose ravishing strains will delight the true believers in Paradise.

+[^95]: In one of Mahommed’s battles many of his followers were grievously wounded: but, at the Prophet’s prayer, the plant from which the balm of Gilead or Tolu is obtained, sprung up like a grove, and their gashes soon yielded to the force of the miraculous balsam.
+The Suras are the divisions or chapters of the Koran.